-The program outputs, outcomes, and final data collected on this school gardens project will be shared at the 2017 National Agriculture in the Classroom Conference by Utah AITC's elementary education specialist, and the data collected will be submitted by the AITC Director for a research poster presentation at an appropriate conference.
-This model would also be appropriate to share in professional Extension publications and other appropriate Extension-related forums.
-Denise Stewardson, PI, will work with Extension faculty participating as workshop speakers to publish this project's impacts in the Journal of the National Association of County Agricultural Agents.
+The program outputs, outcomes, and final data collected on this school gardens project were shared at the 2017 National Agriculture in the Classroom Conference by Utah AITC's director.
+Thirty educators attended this specific gardening workshop.
+This model is also appropriate to share in professional Extension publications and other appropriate Extension-related forums.
+Denise Stewardson, PI, is working with Extension faculty participating as workshop speakers to publish this project's impacts in the Journal of the National Association of County Agricultural Agents.

 Additionally, all teacher workshop participants are invited to enroll in the AITC online professional development course (offered with both USU and USBE credit).
-Details of the course and information can be found at Food, Land & People Online Course (web link under construction as of 12/20/16; anticipated availability by 1/15/17).
+Details of the course and information can be found at Food, Land & People Online Course (web link under construction as of 12/20/16; anticipated availability by 8/01/17).